5 Exciting Careers after a Degree in Film Making

 1. Cinematographer

 Cinematographers use their knowledge of lighting, camera lenses, exposure, and filtration in order to construct the mood, feel, and effect in every frame, shot, and scene of the movie.
 They work closely with the director, cameramen, and all filming equipment in order to capture the highest quality of film possible.
+If you're exploring careers in the film industry, a film degree can lead to roles such as a cinematographer, where you’ll apply your skills to create visually compelling narratives.

 2. First Assistant Director (1st AD)